leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 Writing a web shell via Redis is done by configuring Redis (via the command injection) where to save database snapshots, adding a new key containing a web shell, then saving a snapshot.
 This results in the web shell being written to the path we specified.

-We know the webserver is configured to use PHP, so a small PHP webshell like this should be fine.
+We know the web server is configured to use PHP, so a small PHP webshell like this should be fine.

 ```php
 <?=`$_GET[1]`?>